Set

 via thisArg

 .
-If you omit it, this
+If we omit it, this

 is undefined